 Despite the fact that current actions in penalty-card strategies are contingent only on a simple statistics regarding the past play, the number of incentive constraints which must be checked is still large, and their form is quite complicated.
 We make the analysis more tractable by studying the incentive constraints only for the discount factor δ tending to 1.
-This allows for omitting all expressions of order $o(1-\delta)$, which makes the form of constraints simpler, and enables us to derive explicit formulas for the repeated-game payoffs.
+This allows for omitting all expressions of order $o(\varepsilon)$, where $\varepsilon = 1 - \delta$, which makes the form of constraints simpler, and enables us to derive explicit formulas for the repeated-game payoffs.

-An additional difficulty arises when players' types are persistent or correlated over time, because players' current actions may reveal to their opponents information about their future types, which may affect their opponents' future actions.
+An additional difficulty arises when players' types are persistent or correlated over time, because players' current actions may reveal to their opponents information about their future types, and in this way may affect their opponents' future actions.
 These "signalling" and "ratcheting" effects might suggest that players must condition their strategies on the previous actions of their opponents not only through penalty cards.
-Strategies contingent on previous actions are, however, not necessary.
-We prescribe the changes in the structure of penalty cards in the way that players not only internalize the effect of their current actions on the current payoffs of the opponents, but also internalize the expected effect of their current actions on the future payoffs.
+This is, however, not necessary.
+We prescribe the changes in the structure of penalty cards in the way that players not only internalize the effect of their current actions on the current payoffs of the opponents, but also internalize the effect of their current actions on the future payoffs.

 In the present paper, we show our results for stage games with finite number of actions and types.
-However, as we show in a companion paper Olszewski and Safronov (2015), similar results hold for a number of games with infinite action space, for example, in repeated auctions and a repeated version of Spulber's (1995) oligopoly game, studied in numerous existing papers.
-We also show in the companion paper that in many applications, including versions of (a)-(d), efficiency can be attained in particularly simple and intuitive strategies.
+However, as we show in the working paper version of this article, similar results hold in a repeated version of Spulber's (1995) oligopoly game, studied in a number of existing papers.
+We also show in the working paper that in the repeated Spulber's duopoly game efficiency can be attained in particularly simple and intuitive strategies (we enclose our analysis of this game as an online appendix).